In Canada's oil sands, a boomtown starts feeling the chill

-FORT MCMURRAY, Alberta (Reuters) - The boomtown in the heart of Canada’s oil sands region is getting nervous.
+FORT MCMURRAY, Alberta, Dec 16 (Reuters) - The boomtown in the heart of Canada’s oil sands region is getting nervous.

 Fort McMurray, surrounded by the boreal forest of northern Canada, has long drawn thousands with jobs that paid six-figure salaries to a region that produces more crude than anywhere else in the Western Hemisphere.